 Colorado has a series of educational standards known as the Colorado Academic Standards that outline academic objectives for students in every grade across 10 content areas.
 Fully implemented in the 2013-14 school year, the standards are designed to ensure students are prepared to succeed in their path of choice upon high school graduation.
 Colorado has implemented a set of common assessments known as the Colorado Measures of Academic Success (CMAS) and PSAT/SAT.
 Academy District 20 publishes the assessment calendar each fall based on the CDE guidelines.
-The 2017-2018 CMAS assessments will be administered in April 2018.
-Each school will communicate their testing schedule on or before March 1, 2018.

 Purpose and Value of State Assessments

 CMAS and PSAT/SAT are the only common measuring tools for Colorado students.
 Measuring real-world skills like problem-solving and critical thinking, the tests are aligned to classroom work so teachers do not have to "teach to the test."
 Instruction based on the standards is the best preparation.

 While state assessments are only one measure of student learning, having all Colorado students take this set of assessments provides parents with answers to these important questions:

 - Did my child meet the state standards on CMAS?